dreamcatcher-tech/network/Inbox/2025-07-02 1403 dispatch into containers.md

 reuse containers when they become idle - only start a new one when busy.
 This seems easier than relying on async context within the container ? gives each process a dedicated cpu, rather than having contention within the container ?

+provider can have a separate worker per did, and then just share context between everyone with the same hooks ?

+this would limit concurrent running effects since they would only run one at a time ? or the parallel would not be able to share context between them ?
+We could throttle them, so they have to run linearly, but that seems annoying ?

+So maybe leave async in place, but just run it at the worker level ?
+or optionally be able to run it without async, and turn it on or off depending on the context ?

+or, concurrent for a repo / napp pair, then just share global state between them all ? so no async required ?

+might want to limit concurrency to avoid commit conflicts anyway ?